Student Records Policy: Office of the University Registrar

 - Records that contain only information relating to a person after that person is no longer a student at the University.
 An example would be information collected by the University or the Alumni Association pertaining to the accomplishments of an alumnus/alumna.

-- Employment records of any person if maintained in the normal course of business and used only for purposes relating to the employment, unless the person is employed at the University only because of her/his status as a student.
+- Employment records of any person if maintained in the normal course of business and used only for purposes relating to the employment, unless the person is employed at the University only because of status as a student.
 In such cases, student employment records are education records and are covered by this policy.